Einbeck beer barrel path - Barrel 6: Of ice-cold brewing processes and unusual goods

 Tip: Would you like to see the ramparts in a different light?

-You have now reached the rampart section called Krähengraben (crows’ trench).
-The ramparts continue at this place.
-But, how are the ramparts and moats related to the Einbecker beer?
+You’ve now arrived at the Krähengraben.
+The ramparts continue here.
+But how are the ramparts and moats connected to Einbeck’s beer?

-And if the winter was too mild?
-In that case, for example in February 1884, ice was brought into our town from the colder regions in the Harz Mountains.
-It was shipped to Einbeck in freight trains.
-In that year, 35 waggons with altogether 1.8 tons of ice had to be delivered at high costs.
-Even the newspaper reported on the ice crisis as the so-called “ice calamity”!
-But, was the Ainpöckisch beer also more expensive in that season than in colder years?
+But what if the winter was too mild?
+Then, as in February 1884, for example, ice was brought to our city from colder regions in the Harz Mountains.
+It was transported to Einbeck by freight trains.
+That year, 35 railcars carrying a total of 1.8 metric tons of ice had to be delivered at great expense.
+Even the newspaper reported on the ice shortage, calling it the “Eiscalamitet”!
+I wonder if Ainpöck beer was also a bit more expensive that season than in colder years?

 Good to know